Jiro75/Intro-to-Imaging-and-Image-based-Anatomy/README.md

 - Mostafa Hazem
 - Muhammad Nasser

 Every one of them has shown a well-recognized effort and produced fascinating outputs.
-I truly had the honor to lead such a hard-working team like that 💪✨
+I truly had the honor to lead such a hard-working team 💪✨